Counseling Services Resources for Faculty

 Any time a student is acting in a manner that is threatening or violent, including making verbal threats of harm to self of others, Campus Police should be contacted immediately at ext.
 3911.

 Because faculty and staff are often in a unique position to recognize when a student may be having a difficult time, we encourage outreach to the student and/or Counseling Services when a concern arises.
-If a student exhibits mark changes in personality, mood, or typical (observed) behavior, it may be an indication of a deeper problem; in these situations, the student may benefit from meeting with a counselor.
+If a student exhibits marked changes in personality, mood, or typical (observed) behavior, it may be an indication of a deeper problem; in these situations, the student may benefit from meeting with a counselor.
 Faculty and staff are encouraged to contact Counseling Services to discuss any concerning behavior and to determine the best course of action in making a referral.

 Signs That a Student May Need Support: